miosync-masa/LagTwoPositivity/README.md

 # LagTwoPositivity

+Notice：I'm Japanese and not a native English speaker, so I'm using an LLM for translation!

 A single, self-contained Lean 4 file about **lag-coupled quadratic forms over nonnegative integer signals**: the exact block-decomposition (GD) identity, the fact that only lags `≥ 2` can cross a block boundary, preservation of any pointwise denominator, and a Rayleigh